How to obtain a patent within New Zealand

 What must I include in the application?

 Applications must be made in the prescribed forms (in duplicate), and must be accompanied by the prescribed fee.
-You can obtain these forms from the Intellectual Property Office, but they must be completed with the correct wording and in accordance with the requirements of the PATENTS ACT 1953.
+You can obtain these forms from the Intellectual Property Office, but they must be completed with the correct wording and in accordance with the requirements of the Patents Trans-Tasman Patent Attorneys and Other Matters Amendment Act 2016.

 The application must contain the title given to the invention, which should indicate the subject-matter.
 The title should be brief but comprehensive.
 It is not necessary that it be the name under which the invention will be sold.